facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Adopting A Healthier Perspective

 Instead of worrying about the upcoming election, take a long-term perspective on your stock market investing.
 Don’t check your balance every day, or even every month.
 The short-term ups and downs will wear on your nerves and only build anxiety.
 If you look at the graphs above closely, you will see a lot of downturns in them.
-However, if you take a step back and look at the big picture it’s pretty clear what direction the market has gone over the last 95 years.
+However, if you take a step back and look at the big picture it’s pretty clear what direction the market has gone over the last almost 100 years.

 While it’s healthy to have a long-term perspective relative to your investments, it’s better to have an even longer-term perspective, an eternal one, relative to life itself.
 Where are you placing your trust?
 Even a robust stock market will never be enough.
 In today’s world, it’s important to raise our eyes above the chaos that surrounds us and place them on the Prince of Peace.